anthonyjlau/anthonyjlau.github.io/projects/rainbow-warrior-connection.md

 For more information about the Rainbow Warrior Connection visit [here](https://rainbowwarriorconnection.github.io/).

-This is the Github repository for the website: <a href="https://github.com/rainbowwarriorconnection/rainbowwarriorconnection"><i class="large github icon"></i>rainbowwarriorconnection/rainbowwarriorconnection</a>
+This is the Github repository for the website: <a href="https://github.com/rainbowwarriorconnection/rainbowwarriorconnection"><i class="github icon"></i></i>rainbowwarriorconnection/rainbowwarriorconnection</a>